yaohuaxu/CppND-Capstone-Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+RUBRIC
+1.1 The submission must compile and run.
+    The project code must compile and run without errors.
+    We strongly recommend using cmake and make, as provided in the starter repos.
+If you choose another build system, the code must compile on any reviewer platform.
+    Q: Done.

+2.1 The project demonstrates an understanding of C++ functions and control structures.
+    A variety of control structures are used in the project.
+    The project code is clearly organized into functions.
+2.2 The project reads data from a file and process the data, or the program writes data to a file.
+    The project reads data from an external file or writes data to a file as part of the necessary operation of the program.
+2.3 The project accepts user input and processes the input.
+    The project accepts input from a user as part of the necessary operation of the program.

+3.1 The project uses Object Oriented Programming techniques.
+	The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.

+3.2 Classes use appropriate access specifiers for class members.
+    All class data members are explicitly specified as public, protected, or private.

+3.3 Class constructors utilize member initialization lists.
+    All class members that are set to argument values are initialized through member initialization lists.

+3.4 Classes abstract implementation details from their interfaces.
+    All class member functions document their effects, either through function names, comments, or formal documentation.
+Member functions do not change program state in undocumented ways.

+3.5 Classes encapsulate behavior.
+    Appropriate data and functions are grouped into classes.
+Member data that is subject to an invariant is hidden from the user.
+State is accessed via member functions.

+3.6 Classes follow an appropriate inheritance hierarchy.
+    Inheritance hierarchies are logical.
+Composition is used instead of inheritance when appropriate.
+Abstract classes are composed of pure virtual functions.
+Override functions are specified.

+3.7 Overloaded functions allow the same function to operate on different parameters.
+    One function is overloaded with different signatures for the same function name.

+3.8 Derived class functions override virtual base class functions.
+    One member function in an inherited class overrides a virtual base class member function.

+3.9 Templates generalize functions in the project.
+    One function is declared with a template that allows it to accept a generic parameter.

+4.1 The project makes use of references in function declarations.
+    At least two variables are defined as references, or two functions use pass-by-reference in the project code.

+4.2 The project uses destructors appropriately.
+    At least one class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor.

+4.3 The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+    The project follows the Resource Acquisition Is Initialization pattern where appropriate, byallocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction.

+4.4 The project follows the Rule of 5.
+    For all classes, if any one of the copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor are defined,then all of these functions are defined.

+4.5 The project uses move semantics to move data, instead of copying it, where possible.
+    For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object.

+4.6 The project uses smart pointers instead of raw pointers.
+    The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
+The project does not use raw pointers.

+5.1 The project uses multithreading.
+    The project uses multiple threads in the execution.

+5.2 A promise and future is used in the project.
+    A promise and future is used to pass data from a worker thread to a parent thread in the project code.

+5.3 A mutex or lock is used in the project.
+    A mutex or lock (e.g. std::lock_guard or `std::unique_lock) is used to protect data that is shared across multiple threads in the project code.

+5.4 A condition variable is used in the project.
+    A std::condition_variable is used in the project code to synchronize thread execution.